 The Music Workshop Company Blog

-Each month the Music Workshop Company publishes two blog.
+Each month the Music Workshop Company publishes two blogs.
 One blog, written by the MWC team addresses a key issue in Music Education or gives information about a particular genre or period of music.
 The other blog is written by a guest writer, highlighting good practice or key events in Music Education.
 We hope you enjoy reading the blogs.

 To subscribe, click here to visit our wordpress site.